 The application process and reporting requirements are different for each fund.

-Last year Council launched the refreshed Te Haumako; Te Whitingia Strengthening Communities Together Strategy.(external link)
+Council's community funding is guided by the principals of Te Haumako; Te Whitingia Strengthening Communities Together Strategy.(external link)

 This strategy will guide how we work alongside the Third Sector, with funding an important aspect of this support.
 We recommend you familiarize yourself with the new strategy to help consider how your application will contribute to the pillar objectives.(external link)